CounterPath/Bria_API_CSharp_SampleApp_3/README.md

 4.)
 Run the output binary Bria_API_CSharp_SampleApp_3.0.exe

 5.)
 Accept API permissions for Bria API C# SampleApp in Bria or Bria Enterprise.
 (Only available in trial or paid subscriptions to Bria Solo or Teams.
 Bria Solo Free is not supported).

+## Documentation
+Check out the wiki at https://github.com/Counterpath/Bria_API_CSharp_SampleApp_3/wiki for documentation of the various source files and functions in the project